 Recruiting non-executive directors can be a good way for you to bring on board specialised industry experience and benefit from ready-made contracts.
 See recruiting directors.

 Collaboration between businesses and associated institutions

 Groups of businesses or associated institutions with common interests - known as clusters - sometimes join forces in order to share knowledge.
-For more information, see business growth through collaboration.
+Find out how to fuel business growth through collaboration.